monsoonmaelstrom/book2/book2.md

 ### 23 - Here ^^2200 words^^

 In comparison to when I was last here, the flat is practically cheery.
 They’ve managed to add a couch and a couple of chairs since our last visit, and it’s starting to feel like people live here.
-I’d probably like it if it my mood wasn’t plummeting in a manner equivalent to a long drop followed by a sudden stop.
+I’d probably like it if my mood wasn’t plummeting in a manner equivalent to a long drop followed by a sudden stop.

 “Hi, Davy,” I say as I enter the room.
 I don’t wait for an acknowledgement before asking, “Can I stay here tonight?
 And no, Alex, I don’t want to talk about it.”